Child Inclusive Mediation

 - There will be an assessment/planning meeting, the child’s meeting and then a feedback meeting for both parents

-- Children are often left on the sidelines during the separation process and hearing their child’s voice through a third party enables parents to ensure that consideration is given to the whole family when making decisions about arrangements
+- Children are often left on the side-lines during the separation process and hearing their child’s voice through a third party enables parents to focus on the needs of the child

 - Children do not necessarily need equal time with each parent, they do need two equal parents